Choosing a school - a guide for parents

-Choosing a school for these children (those requiring SEN Support) follows the same procedure as all other children - although parents understandably have additional concerns, they have the exactly the same rights as any other parent.
-As a parent of a child with SEN it is useful to consider the advice of the professionals who know your child and may have experience of the schools.
-Then, visit the schools and consider your child’s needs and how they can be best met.
-When you have decided, you apply for the school following the standard process - it may be useful to state on the application form any information that you think is relevant.
+As a parent of a child with SEN it is useful to visit the schools and discuss with the SENCO your child’s needs and how they can be best met.
+When you have decided, you apply for the school following the standard process - it is useful to state on the application form any information about your child’s SEN that you think is relevant.

-If your child has a statement or EHC plan, it is the responsibility of the local authority to ensure your child’s educational needs are met.
+If your child has an EHC plan, it is the responsibility of the local authority to ensure your child’s educational needs are met.
 In general, the LA will consider the nearest school to your home that is appropriate for your child’s needs.
-It is however, important that you to look around schools and know which is your preferred school as you will be consulted.
+It is however , important that you look around schools and know your preferred school, as you will be consulted.

-The new EHC process puts children, young people and parents at the heart of decision making and now, you have the right to request the school of your choice.
+The new EHC process puts children, young people and parents at the heart of decision making and now, you have the right to request the school of your choice of the following type:

-- Maintained school and any form of academy or free school (mainstream or special)
+- A maintained school or nursery (mainstream or special)

-If a child’s parent or young person makes a request for a particular nursery, school or post-16 institution, in these groups the local authority must comply with that preference and name the school or college on the EHC plan unless:
+If a child’s parent or young person makes a request for a particular nursery, school or post-16 institution, in these groups the local authority must comply with that preference unless:

 - It would be unsuitable for the age, ability, aptitude or SEN of the child or young person, or

-It is a good idea to visit the secondary schools during the autumn term of Year 5 so that you have a good idea of the options available.
-Transition should ideally be considered at your child's annual review in Year 5 as applications need to be made in the Autumn term of Year 6.
+It is a good idea to start to find out about secondary schools during the autumn term of Year 5 so that you have a good idea of the options available.
+Transition should ideally be considered at your child's annual review in Year 5 as applications need to be made in the autumn term of Year 6.
 This gives the primary school, parents and other professionals who work with your child the opportunity to consider how their needs may be best met at secondary level.
-The SENCo(s) from the proposed secondary school/s may also be invited and able to contribute their views and provide specific information about the secondary school which is relevant to the child.
+The SENCO from the proposed secondary school may also be invited to contribute their views and provide specific information about the secondary school which is relevant to the child.
 If you have visited the possible schools before this meeting and reached a decision you can contribute informed views and state your school preference.
 Following the annual review the recommendations of the meeting are submitted to the SEN panel for their consideration when deciding on the school placement.

 A small percentage of children with SEN have needs that cannot be met within a mainstream school and require more specialist provision.
-Only children with a statement of SEN or and EHC plan identifying specific needs attend special schools.
+Only children with an EHC plan identifying specific needs attend special schools.

 Due to the low incidence of children with this high level of need there is a limited choice of appropriate specialist schools in each area.
 However, it is useful to visit a couple of schools and most of the general points outlined above apply, so these should be considered together with your knowledge of your child and their individual needs.